acire/swingleft-takehome/README.md

 Open [http://localhost:3000](http://localhost:3000).

+**Note:** The app must run on port 3000 since the API URL is configured to `localhost:3000` in `.env`.
+If port 3000 is already in use, free it up before starting, or update `API_URL` in `.env` to match the port Next.js assigns (shown in the terminal output).

 ## Running Tests

 Tests run against the real database, so make sure PostgreSQL is running and seeded first.